-At its most basic, vinyl plank flooring is a photographic reproduction of wood grain (or other visual) printed onto a PVC (polyvinyl chloride) sheet.
-In addition to that PVC sheet are a number of other layers, and these can make a big difference to performance and comfort.
-There are a few different formats of vinyl plank flooring, and each can be installed in different ways.
+At its most basic, vinyl plank flooring is a photographic reproduction of wood grain (or other visual) printed onto a PVC sheet.
+There are a number of other layers in addition to that PVC sheet, and these can greatly affect performance and comfort.
+There are a few formats of vinyl plank flooring, and each can be installed in different ways.

-Many of these products are made abroad, so thickness is usually described in millimeters (mm), with 25.4mm equaling 1 inch.
-They vary from 4mm for low-cost vinyl plank flooring up to 8mm for a higher-quality, more durable product.
-Thicker vinyl planks usually absorb more sound and feel more pleasant under foot, though they do tend to cost more.
+Many of these products are made abroad, so thickness is usually described in millimeters, with 25.4 millimeters equaling 1 inch.
+They vary from 4 millimeters for low-cost vinyl plank flooring up to 8 millimeters for a higher-quality, more durable product.
+Thicker vinyl planks usually absorb more sound and feel more pleasant underfoot, though they do tend to cost more.

 Luxury Vinyl Plank Flooring